 Note: The first and second readers must be full time faculty at John Jay College of Criminal Justice.

-IMPORTANT NOTE: You must submit a hard copy of your thesis with the approval page to Dean Domingo by the deadline.
+IMPORTANT NOTE: You must submit a hard copy of your thesis with the approval page to Dean Lopes by the deadline.
 However, students are encouraged to submit their theses before the deadline.
 You must print your approval page on 24 lb. bond paper.
-You may print the final draft of the thesis on 24 lb. bond paper only after you have received approval from Dean Domingo.
+You may print the final draft of the thesis on 24 lb. bond paper only after you have received approval from Dean Lopes.

-Deadlines for Submission of Master's Theses to Dr. Jannette O. Domingo, Dean of Graduate Studies
+Deadlines for Submission of Master's Theses to Anne Lopes, Dean of Graduate Studies

 - Spring Semester May 1st